aaronpkelly/aaronpkelly.github.io/posts/windows_wsl2.md

 So, I guess I'll have to wait a while until I can follow this guide: https://docs.microsoft.com/en-us/windows/wsl/wsl2-install

-# After the long wait...
+# WSL2 - I can finally use it

 So it's been a number of weeks and many Windows updates later, and I'm finally on a build that supports WSL2 - `19018`!
 You wouldn't want to be in a hurry...